 Georgia is known for many great things such as music, films, food, beautiful landscapes and southern charm.
-There are so many awesome things made in Georgia, it was hard to just keep this list to ten.
+There are so many awesome things made in Georgia.
 Did we miss your favorite?
 Let us know in the comments.

 Stuff We Love, Made in Georgia

-5. Vidalia Onions: The state vegetable is the Vidalia onion.
+The Georgia state vegetable is the Vidalia onion.
 Vidalia onions are popular for their sweet taste.
 The vegetable is available from late April until mid-November.
 The term name ‘Vidalia onions’ was coined by tourists who visited the Vidalia Farmer’s market in search of the onions.
-The Vidalia Onion Brothers’ popular products are Vidalia onion relish, Vidalia sunset peach salsa, southern marinade, and onions of course. www.vidaliaonion.org
+The Vidalia Onion Brothers’ popular products are Vidalia onion relish, Vidalia sunset peach salsa, southern marinade, and onions of course.

-6. YKK Zippers: Have you ever checked you zipper and noticed the letters YKK?
-The letters stand for Yoshida Kogyo Kabushikikaisha.
-The Japanese company changed their name to YKK after expanding their brand to several countries.
-The company has a manufacturing plant in Marietta, Georgia.
-The company is dedicated to providing consumers with high quality products, and great customer service. www.ykkamerica.com
+Have you ever checked you zipper and noticed the letters YKK?
+YKK manufactures fastening products all over the world, and YKK zippers are manufactured in Marietta, Georgia.
+The company is dedicated to providing consumers with high quality products, and great customer service.

-9. Lay’s Chips: Herman Lay started his career selling potato chips out of his car.
+Herman Lay started his career selling potato chips out of his car.
 Lay became a salesman at Barrett Food Products Company in Atlanta, Georgia, and later bought the company for a distributing plant for his chips.
 Lays quickly became ‘America’s favorite chip.’
 In 1961, Lays merged with Frito to become Frito-Lay.
-Today, Frito-Lay is responsible for 59 percent of the United States chip industry. www.lays.com
+Today, Frito-Lay is responsible for 59 percent of the United States chip industry.

 Next time you’re using one of these products, make sure you have Georgia on your mind.